slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"People who want to share their religious views with you almost never want you to share yours with them."
 -- Dave Barry*

+> *"It may be that our role on this planet is not to worship God but to create him."
+-- Arthur C. Clarke*

 ### On morality

 > *"Morality is the way that we would like the world to be, economics is the way that the world actually works."